zillydev/hitl-interface/README.md

 ## Project Assumptions

 1. **AI Integration**: The application assumes integration with an AI service for workflow generation and clarification.
-Currently using mock APIs.
+Currently using mock APIs with 50% success rate for testing failure scenarios.

 2. **Tool Integration**: The system assumes integration with various tools like Salesforce, HubSpot, Calendly, Vidyard, and Asana for workflow execution.